Struct Config

 We consider blocks prior to this one to have a valid signature

-This is a optimization mirrowed from Core, where blocks before this one are considered to have valid signatures.
-The idea here is that if a block is burried under a lot of PoW, it’s very unlikely that it is invalid.
+This is an optimization mirrored from Core, where blocks before this one are considered to have valid signatures.
+The idea here is that if a block is buried under a lot of PoW, it’s very unlikely that it is invalid.
 We still validate everything else and build the accumulator until this point (unless running on PoW-fraud proof or assumeutreexo mode) so there’s still some work to do.

 §wallet_xpub: Option<Vec<String>>